MITLibraries/wp_mitlibraries_docker/readme.md

 ## Setup WordPress

-- `docker-compose up` or `make admin`
+- `docker-compose up` will initialize the various containers.
-- `make network` to complete the short setup.
+- `make network-install` (or `composer network-install`) will complete the basic WordPress installation.
+The default username is `admin`. **Be sure to note the randomly-generated password that will appear in the console, as it will not be shown again.**
+- `make network-sites` (or `composer network-sites`) will define the current set up sites on our network, with the expected site ID values.
+There should be roughly two dozen sites at the end, which can be listed via `make sites`.
 - Visit http://localhost/wp-admin/network/setup.php to get the needed Apache .htaccess rewrite rules you need to enable access to site dashboards.
 These rules should overwrite what is in `./wp-app/.htaccess`.

 ## Check out locally-developed code

-- `composer install` will download the contributed plugins and themes we use, and then call the script which installs and builds our local projects.
+- `make install` (or `composer install`) will download the contributed plugins and themes we use, and then call the script which installs and builds our local projects.
-- Should you ever need to install only our local code, run `composer setup` (or just run `post-setup.sh`) from the repository root.
-This will clone all projects, as well as install and run the build step for our themes.
+- Locally-developed themes and plugins can be installed via `composer local-themes` and `composer local-plugins`.
+These steps will also install and run needed build steps for each theme.

+## Enabling plugins

+- After all plugins have been installed, running `make network-plugins` (or `composer network-plugins`) will enable the set of plugins that needs to be present on every site.
+- Plugins that need to be individually enabled on a given site are beyond the scope of our current tooling.

+## Enabling themes

 - Visit http://localhost/wp-admin/network/themes.php to see the installed (and built) themes.
 - Use the links on this dashboard to Network Enable the themes you need.
 This will almost always include the Parent theme, as well as whatever child theme you need.
+- After themes have been network enabled, you can visit the dashboard for any particular site and chose which theme it should use.
+For the parent site, that should be http://localhost/wp-admin/network/themes.php .
 - Load the sample page at http://localhost/?page_id=2
 - **Please note** at this point, the homepage at http://localhost/ will be a blank white screen.
 This is a known issue.

-## Install community plugins and themes via Composer

-- `composer install` or `make install`
-- Activate whatever you need (I have no idea!) in the wp-admin.

 ## Load site content

-- tbd
+- This step is beyond our current tooling...

 ## Reset your dev environment entirely